 Regarding Takagawa's personal assessment, he said: "My go manifests itself in some ways in my liking for Shuei.
 Basically, it is rational go.
 It emphasises balance based on counting.
 I hang on closely in the opening, middle game and endgame and try to sustain thickness and keep on counting to the very end."

-His non-confrontational method of using thickness and avoidance of complex fights would occasionally irk & unsettle players with a more direct style of Go or personality.
+His non-confrontational method of using thickness and avoidance of complex fights would occasionally irk and unsettle players whom had more direct go styles or personalities.
 Honinbo Shusai was noted as saying that Takagawa played "rustic go," but could still expect to attain 4-dan by the age of 20.
 Hashimoto Utaro sarcastically described Takagawa's style as "flowing like water -- lukewarm water."
+It was enough for Takagawa to find moves that were 'not bad', instead of competing for every point.
 It was even said that ultimately Hashimoto's loss of the 1952 Honinbo match was a psychological one.
 He notes, "it was unbelievable how Takagawa could play such lukewarm moves; I just couldn't get used to it."

 At one time Takagawa and Sakata Eio played each other more times in tournament play than any other players.
 In 1961 alone, they contested six title matches with 16-games.
 The result was a deep understanding of each other's play style and psychological nuances.
 Regarding Takagawa, Sakata said:

 Speaking of Takagawa, I genuinely consider him a past master of competitive match play.
 I realize that he has said the same of me, but in reality he, if anyone, deserves the distinction.
 Outwardly Takagawa appeared weak and fragile, yet his inner spirit was powerful and unyielding.